Oreo Balls (Oreo Truffles)

 Serve

-These Oreo cookie balls are best when served at room temperature.
-If you place them in the refrigerator or freezer to harden completely, make sure to remove them and give them enough time to come to room temperature before eating.
+These Oreo truffles are best when served at room temperature.
+If you place them in the refrigerator or freezer to harden completely, remove them and give them enough time to come to room temperature before eating.

 Store/Freeze

-Freeze them in an airtight container for up to 2 months!
+Or, freeze them in an airtight container for up to 2 months.

 front view of Oreo balls on a serving platter with mini Oreos

-Here are some commonly asked questions about making this Oreo balls recipe.
+Here are some commonly asked questions about making Oreo cream cheese balls.

 How do you decorate Oreo Truffles?

-There are SO many different ways to make these Oreo balls fun and festive for any occasion!Ā
+There are SO many different ways to make these Oreo balls fun and festive for any occasion!

 First, you can choose to coat them in colored candy melts to give them a colorful exterior.
-Think orange for Halloween, red or green for Christmas, pastel colors for Easter, etc.Ā
+Think orange for Halloween, red or green for Christmas, pastel colors for Easter, etc.

 You can also add toppings to the Oreo truffles immediately after dipping in chocolate before it hardens.
 Some suggestions are: